RNC 2020 to feature Don Jr., Tim Scott, Nikki Haley tonight: WATCH LIVE

 A deep sense of pessimism has settled over the electorate 10 weeks before Election Day.
 Just 23% of Americans think the country is heading in the right direction, according to a new poll from The Associated Press-NORC Center for Public Affairs Research.

+Trump and his supporters on Monday night touted his response to the pandemic while standing alongside front-line workers in the White House, although he glossed over the mounting death toll, the most in the world, and his administration's struggle to control the disease.

+Organizers also repeatedly sought to cast Trump as an empathetic figure, borrowing a page from the Democrats' convention playbook a week ago that effectively highlighted Biden's personal connection to voters.

 The evening program highlighted the tension within Trump's Republican Party.
 His harsh attacks against Democrats who are trying to expand mail voting and demonstrators protesting deaths in police custody, for example, often delight his die-hard loyalists.
-Yet convention organizers are also featuring a diverse lineup with a more inclusive message designed to expand Trump's political coalition beyond his white, working-class base.
+Yet the party pointed to a somewhat more diverse convention lineup with a more inclusive message designed to expand Trump's political coalition beyond his white, working-class base.

-Two of the three coveted final speaking slots Monday night went to people of color who have been openly critical of Trump in the past, South Carolina Sen. Tim Scott and Nikki Haley, the former U.S. ambassador to the United Nations.
+Two of the three final speakers on the prime-time program were people of color: former U.S. ambassador to the United Nations Nikki Haley and South Carolina Sen. Tim Scott, the only Black Republican in the Senate.

-The lineup also featured Mark and Patricia McCloskey, the St. Louis couple arrested after pointing guns at Black Lives Matter protesters marching past their home.

-They added: "Make no mistake: No matter where you live, your family will not be safe in the radical Democrats' America."

-The program also included a collection of average Americans praising Trump's leadership: a public school teacher from California, a small business owner from Montana and a nurse practitioner from Virginia.

-One of several African Americans on the schedule, former football star Herschel Walker, defended the president against those who call him a racist.
+And one of several African Americans on the schedule, former football star Herschel Walker, defended the president against those who call him a racist.

-"It hurts my soul to hear the terrible names that people call Donald," Walker said in prepared remarks.
+"It hurts my soul to hear the terrible names that people call Donald," Walker said.
 "The worst one is 'racist.'
 I take it as a personal insult that people would think I would have a 37-year friendship with a racist."

+Polling shows that Black Americans continue to be overwhelmingly negative in their assessments of the president's performance, with his approval hovering around 1 in 10 over the course of his presidency, according to Gallup polling.

+The program also featured Mark and Patricia McCloskey, the St. Louis couple arrested after pointing guns at Black Lives Matter protesters marching past their home.

+They added: "Make no mistake: No matter where you live, your family will not be safe in the radical Democrats' America."

+Those cheering Trump's leadership on the pandemic included a coronavirus patient, a small business owner from Montana and a nurse practitioner from Virginia.

+"As a healthcare professional, I can tell you without hesitation, Donald Trump's quick action and leadership saved thousands of lives during COVID-19," Amy Ford, a registered nurse who was deployed to New York and Texas to fight the coronavirus.

 Some of the planned remarks for the evening program were prerecorded, while others were to be delivered live from a Washington auditorium.